robert/robert.github.com/_posts/2019-12-01-pfab3-commute-times.md

 +------------------+     +-------------------+
 ```

 This split-up structure gives us all the benefits that we've talked about at length in previous PFABs.
 For example `commute_handler.py` doesn't have to know anything about how `database_handler.py` works.
 And so long as `commute_handler.py` returns its commute data in a consistent format, `database_handler.py` doesn't have to know anything about where it came from.
-These isolations make understnding and updating the code much simpler.
+These isolations make understanding and updating the code much simpler.

-## Using a database
+## 2. Using a database

-Michael elected to use a database to store his commute data.
+The second thing I like about Michael's code is his strategic use of a database to store his commute data.
 Every time he retrieves some new data from the Google Maps API, he immediately stashes it in a database.
 In abbreviated pseudo-code, this logic is:

 ```python
 while True: